Needham Reiterates Coherent (COHR) Buy Recommendation

 What is the Fund Sentiment?

-There are 866 funds or institutions reporting positions in Coherent.
-This is a decrease of 9 owner(s) or 1.03% in the last quarter.
-Average portfolio weight of all funds dedicated to COHR is 0.34%, an increase of 40.14%.
-Total shares owned by institutions decreased in the last three months by 1.41% to 155,687K shares.
-The put/call ratio of COHR is 0.26, indicating a bullish outlook.
+There are 862 funds or institutions reporting positions in Coherent.
+This is a decrease of 6 owner(s) or 0.69% in the last quarter.
+Average portfolio weight of all funds dedicated to COHR is 0.35%, an increase of 47.44%.
+Total shares owned by institutions increased in the last three months by 3.19% to 160,584K shares.
+The put/call ratio of COHR is 0.25, indicating a bullish outlook.

 What are Other Shareholders Doing?